Viktoria Winzer

 • Uni-Ventures Solutions XXV v Mrsool Holdings & Ors ADGM-2024-239 (2024) – contractual and unfair prejudice claim in the ADGM, including resisting an application for an interim injunction (the first application of this kind in the ADGM).
 Assisted Yash Bheeroo as a pupil acting on behalf of the Respondent.

-• A v B, Circuit Commercial Court (2024) – contractual claim arising out of the sale of a veterinarian practice.
+• A v B, Circuit Commercial Court (2024) – contractual claim arising out of the sale of a veterinary practice.
 Assisted Cleon Catsambis as a pupil acting for the Defendant.

 • A v B, pre-action (2024) – claims under s.
 140A of the Consumer Credit Act 1974 relating to mortgage products under which the lender became entitled to a share of the appreciation of the value of the security.
 Assisted Andrew Sutcliffe KC as a pupil acting for the intended Claimants.